kren-ai-lab/silk-route/README.md

     ```bash
     pip install -e .
     ```
-4. Optional: Install blast for sequence alignment:
+4. Optional: To use BLAST functionalities, install BLAST+ from Bioconda:
     ```bash
     conda install -c bioconda blast
     ```
-5. Befure using the tool, do a first time setup running:
+5. Before using the tool, do a first time setup running:
     ```bash
     bioseq-dl
     ```